Please be advised that this site is not affiliated with the Service Canada office.

 It was created to provide general EI information only.

-Waiting for your Employment Insurance (EI) can be stressful.
-While Service Canada aims to process claims quickly, several factors can cause significant delays.
-Below are the top 5 reasons why your payments might be stuck.
+Waiting for your Employment Insurance (EI) benefits can cause significant financial stress.
+While Service Canada aims to process applications within 28 days, several factors can trigger delays.

 1. The Mandatory One-Week Waiting Period